High-Voltage storage system

 As described above, a battery is made up of several individual galvanic cells.
 A distinction is made between primary cells, which cannot be recharged, and secondary cells, which can be recharged several times.
 Secondary cells are used almost exclusively in high-voltage batteries.
 Here, the electrical energy supplied during charging is converted into chemical energy.

-Basically, every accumulator consists of two electrodes with different electrical potentials, the anode and the cathode.
+Basically, every accumulator consists of two electrodes with different electrical potentials: the anode and the cathode.
 Through an electrochemical process, the electrodes undergo a material change in which charged atoms, so-called ions, are adsorbed or absorbed.
-When a galvanic cell is charged, oxidation takes place at the positive pole and reduction at the negative pole, creating a potential difference that can be measured as a clamping voltage on the cell.
+When a galvanic cell is charged, oxidation takes place at the positive pole and reduction at the negative pole.
+This creates a potential difference that can be measured as a clamping voltage on the cell.
 During a discharge process, these chemical reactions take place in reverse.
 By definition, the electrode at which oxidation takes place always acts as the anode.
 In contrast, a reduction always takes place at the cathode.
 Therefore, the negative pole is the anode when discharging and the positive pole is the anode when charging.

 The ions released during this process can move freely in the electrolyte surrounding the electrodes.
 To protect the battery from cell closure, i.e. direct contact between the electrodes, they are physically and electrically separated from each other by a separator.
 However, the separator must be permeable to the ions.